pytt156/sakila_lab_daniela_algerydh/README.md

 ## Tech stack

-- DuckDB for analytical storage and querying
+- 'DuckDB' for analytical storage and querying
-- SQLite as the raw source database
+- 'SQLite' as the raw source database
-- dlt for ingestion and schema setup
+- 'dlt' for ingestion and schema setup
-- Python for pipeline orchestration
+- 'Python' for pipeline orchestration
-- Jupyter notebooks for exploration and validation
+- 'Jupyter notebooks' for exploration and validation
-- Evidence.dev for dashboarding and presentation
+- 'Evidence.dev' for dashboarding and presentation

 ---